lfrestrepog/if-docs/docs/contributions.md

 The commit message should describe what changed and why.

    1. The first line should:
-    - contain a short description of the change
+       * contain a short description of the change
-    - be 60 characters or less
+       * be 60 characters or less
-    - be prefixed with the name of the changed subsystem
+       * be prefixed with the name of the changed subsystem
-    - be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names
+       * be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names

        Examples:

        ```
         util: add getInitializedModel method to models.
         deps: add express package to dependencies.
         service: refactor get user.
        ```
    2. Keep the second line blank.

    3. Wrap all other lines at 72 columns:

-    - describe each line in logical chunks
+      * describe each line in logical chunks
-    - start each line with: space hyphen space ( - ...)
+      * start each line with: space hyphen space ( - ...)
-    - be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names
+      * be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names

       Examples:

       ```
         - remove deprecated logger
         - refactor some method
         - add JSDoc on existing function
       ```
 ## Coding guidelines

 #### Code structuring patterns

 Avoid having functions which are responsible to do multiple things at the same time.
 Make sure one function/method does one thing, and does it well.

 ###### Object Oriented Programming